JOURNEY WITH THE SNOWY OWL

 What will the future hold for Ukpik?
 That depends.
 Just like all wild animals, Snowy Owls need to find enough food, water, shelter, and space to survive and reproduce.
 Human development is moving into the habitats where many wild animals live.

 Luckily, many people are working hard to save the habitat Snowy Owls need to survive.
-In Barrow, Alaska, the Inupiat people have set aside large tracts of their land for wildlife conservation to benefit species like Ukpik.
-In this village, formerly known as Ukpeaġvik, Ukpik has served as a food source, a pet, and an inspiration for adornments, carvings, and even corporate logos.
+In Utqiagvik, Alaska, the Inupiat people have set aside large tracts of their land for wildlife conservation to benefit species like Ukpik.
+In this village, formerly known as Ukpeaġvik, Ukpik has served as a food source, a pet, and an inspiration for adornments and carvings.
 Ukpik has been an important part of the native people’s lives for centuries.

 Snowy Owls have definitely made their way into the hearts of millions of others who admire this incredible raptor for their own, personal reasons.